rkuma183/wilsonmar.github.io/_posts/2016-07-21-node-starter.md

 along with account creation, login, contact form, and other basic "plumbing" features of websites.

-Unlike the README and most other tutorials, this tutorial taking a "deep dive" approach by explaining each step's responses, and adding NOTEs and PROTIPs commentary along the way.
+This tutorial takes a <strong>"deep dive"</strong> approach by explaining each step's responses, and adding NOTEs and PROTIPs commentary along the way.

 The objective of the steps below is to add a top menu item a new route (page) to the boilerplate website.

+## Getting Started #

-0. Use an internet browser to view<br />
+0. Click the URL:<br />
    <a target="_blank" href="https://github.com/sahat/hackathon-starter">
    <strong>https://github.com/sahat/hackathon-starter</strong></a>

-0. Fork the repo into your own account, such as:<br />
+0. Click <strong>Fork</strong> to copy the repo into your own account, such as:<br />
    https://github.com/wilsonmar/hackathon-starter

+   This assumes that you have a GitHub account and logged into it.

 0. Open a Terminal shell window and make a folder such as:

    <tt><strong>
+   mkdir ~/gits<br />
-   mkdir ~/gits
+   mkdir wilsonmar
    </strong>

+   But instead of "wilsonmar" specify your GitHub account name.

 0. Clone to your local folder (replacing wilsonmar in the example below):